ianfhunter/ianfhunter.github.io/README.md

 ## Blog frontmatter options
 - `flux: false` : remove the file from the feed
 - `category` : Add a category for the category page ; `category: false` remove it from this page too.
-- `resume` : Add a resume of the file in the feed.
+- `description` : Add a description of the file in the feed.

 ### Folder options
 The metadata key `folder` allow to use another folder than `_note`.
 There is several steps before you can fully use this options :